Wilto/hire.wil.to/_src/sections/books.md

 title: "I do a lot of writing."
 order: 2
 img: books.gif
+alt: Covers of the books Image Performance and JavaScript for Web Designers, side by side.
 ---

 I wrote [JavaScript for Web Designers](https://abookapart.com/products/javascript-for-web-designers) a few years ago, now.
 It’s paced for anyone taking their first steps into the world of JavaScript development, but in-depth enough for anyone looking to understand JavaScript’s inner workings.